oxesb/freedroidRPG/doc/manual/wikiheader.md

 \n
 \n
 `WIKI` is used to indicate where the wiki header begins and ends, distinguishing this section from other Lua block comments that may be present.
-All Lines between the markers, exlcusive of the markers proper, are extracted line-by-line for processing.
+All Lines between the markers, exclusive of the markers proper, are extracted line-by-line for processing.
 After the text is extracted, it is placed into a Lua table and loaded into memory.
 Once in memory, the data in the wiki header is processed, along with other dialog information, contributing to the NPC wiki page content.
 \n